WHY SHOULD I REPLACE MY HVAC SYSTEM?

 If you have a qualified technician perform regular preventative maintenance and service suggested for your unit, industry averages suggest that an air conditioner should last 12-15 years (sea coast applications may be less) and a gas furnace should last as many as 20-25 years.

-SHOULD I REPAIR OR REPLACE OLD EQUIPMENT?
+SHOULD I REPAIR OR REPLACE MY AC?

-Determining whether to repair replace an old heating and air conditioning equipment can be difficult.
+Determining whether to repair or replace an old heating and air conditioning equipment can be difficult.
 However, having changed/repaired numerous systems, we have some guidelines to help you make this decision.

 Life Expectancy of Current System